semperos/clj-webdriver/README.md

         (<find-it :input {:value "Log"}) ; see special <find-it and <find-it> helpers click)                         ; also used optional tag arg, :input

-The "easy" way is marked by the functions `find-it`, `<find-it>` and `<find-it`.
+The key functions for finding an element on the page are `find-it`, `<find-it>` and `<find-it`.
 These functions take the browser instance, an optional tag argument, an attribute and a value, and find a matching HTML element whose attribute equals, contains or starts with that value respectively.
 For example, the `(<find-it :input :value "Log")` from above means "find the first `<input>` element whose `value` attribute begins with the string 'Log'".

 * `find-it`   => equals
 * `<find-it>` => contains
 * `<find-it`  => starts with

 The `find-it` function also understands `:xpath` and `:css` attributes, in which case it finds the element on the page described by the XPath or CSS query provided.
 An `IllegalArgumentException` will be thrown if you attempt to use `:xpath` or `:css` in conjunction with other attributes.

-The second set of examples above demonstrates how you can leverage WebDriver's API directly from Clojure.
-The `find-element` function expects an instance of the `By` class; the functions that begin with `by-*` make it easy to produce instances of these `By` classes and pass them to find-element.
+So, to describe the general pattern of interacting with the page:

+    (-> browser-instance
+        (find-it :optional-tag-name {:attribute "value", :attribute "value"})
+        (do-something-with-the-element))

 ## Running Tests